m1rile/frontend-assignment/README.md

 - Add a new page that allows the user to submit a credit limit request
 - Add the ability for a user to delete a credit limit
 - Add the ability for a user to change the status of credit limit
+- [Bonus] Prevent the user from submitting for a credit limit if one already exists for the same company

-Feel free to implement to implement those features in any way you see fit.
+Feel free to implement those features in any way you see fit.
 Feel also free to change / refactor / redesign anything in the app.
 You will be assessed on the following criteria:
 - Code quality
 - User experience
 - Look and feel